gritzko/replicated.cc/index.md

 [JSON](htp://json.org), [protobuf](https://developers.google.com/protocol-buffers/),
 and many other formats *implicitly assume* serialization of separate state snapshots.
+RON has versioning and addressing *metadata*, so state and updates could always be pieced together.
 RON handles state and updates all the same: _state is change and change is state_.
-RON has metadata, versioning and addressing, all built in.
 Every object, every change, every version has a globally unique UUID.
 Pieces of data reference each other by UUIDs.
-Every RON data type is a CRDT.
+Every RON data type is a CRDT -- it always merges, it always converges.
-With RON metadata, state and updates could always be pieced together.
-It always merges, it always converges.

 Yet another way to look at it: RON is like a metric system for data.
 The [imperial system](https://en.wikipedia.org/wiki/Imperial_units)